LeAnn Rimes Gets Flirty With Husband Eddie Cibrian In Cleavage-Baring Dress

 In the sexy snapshot, the country music singer is seen wearing a very low-cut, pink dress with skimpy ruffled straps.
 The ensemble flaunted Rimes’ ample cleavage and toned arms.

 LeAnn had her long, blonde hair pulled back into a ponytail behind her head and styled in loose curls that fell down her back.
-She also donned a full face of makeup for the picture, which included darkened eyebrows, thick lashes, pink blush on her cheeks, a shimmering highlighter, and a light pink color on her lips.
+She also wore a full face of makeup for the picture, which included darkened eyebrows, thick lashes, pink blush on her cheeks, a shimmering highlighter, and a light pink color on her lips.

-The singer accessorized with a pair of large, gold hoop earrings as she closed her eyes and turned her head towards her husband with her lips puckered.
+The singer accessorized with a pair of large, gold hoop earrings as she closed her eyes and turned her head toward her husband with her lips puckered.

-Eddie wore a plain, short-sleeved, gray t-shirt and had his salt and pepper hair slicked back as he also puckered his lips towards LeAnn and sported a pair of dark, stylish sunglasses.
+Eddie wore a plain, short-sleeved, gray t-shirt and had his salt-and-pepper hair slicked back as he also puckered his lips toward LeAnn and sported a pair of dark, stylish sunglasses.

 In the caption of the photo, the singer reveals that the photo was taken backstage in Texas, likely before she was set to perform.